 How Much Are House Removal Costs In Milton Keynes?

-Compare My Move’s latest data revealed that the average removal cost in Milton Keynes is £1,047.38.
+Our data revealed that the average removal cost in Milton Keynes is £1,047.
 It’s important to note that this cost will vary depending on a variety of factors such as the size of the property and the distance of the move.
-It may also be affected by the day the move has been booked on as Sunday moves are often cheaper.
+It may also be affected by the day of the move, for example, Sunday moves are often cheaper.

-However, we also discovered that the lowest cost of moving within this area is currently £841.
-The most expensive recorded cost reached as high as £1,253.75.
-To stretch your budget further and help you reach the lower end of the pricing scale, don’t forget to compare Milton Keynes removal quotes here at Compare My Move.
+We found that the lowest cost of moving within this area is currently £841, with the most expensive costing up to £1,254.
+To save money on your house move, don’t forget to compare removal quotes with Compare My Move.

 What is The Best Time of Year To Move in Milton Keynes?